vacu9708/Study-records/Web development/Security/Encryption/readme.md

 If the certificate is valid, the client and server generate and share a symmetric key.(using a specific key exchange algorithm)<br>
 Symmetric key encryption is faster than asymmetric key.
 #### 4. Secure communication:
 The client and server can now securely exchange HTTP requests and responses, as the data is encrypted using the symmetric key.
-This encryption makes it difficult for attackers to eavesdrop, tamper with, or steal sensitive information.
+This encryption makes it difficult for attackers to eavesdrop or tamper with sensitive information.